- Author: Scott Reilly

 0for false.
 Default is

 - limit : (integer) The number of custom field items to list.
-Only applies if Post ID is empty and “Pick random value?” is unchecked.
+Only applies if ‘post_id’ is blank/unset, ‘this_post’ is 0, and ‘random’ is blank/unset.
 Use

 0to indicate no limit.
 Default is

 - before : (string) Text to display before the custom field.